-Representing Helena on the balance beam - Shelby County Reporter
+Davenport representing Helena on the balance beam - Shelby County Reporter

 Rourke said she gets nervous sometimes before performing, but works through it.
 “I take deep breaths and tell myself I can do it,” she said.
 “It’s a mixture of excitement and nervousness.”

 As a mother, Robia said she also has mixed emotions.
 “Of course, I’m proud of her.
 She’s doing way more than I ever did as a child,” she said.
 “Then there’s also, I’ll be watching her and the bars are right by where the glass is for the viewing area, and I’ll just see her feet come swinging over and it’s like she’s upside down on this bar.
 It makes my heart race.
-I’m very proud, but it is nerve racking.”
+I’m very proud, but it is nerve-racking.”

 Rourke said she’s made a lot of friends doing gymnastics, and it makes her feel good to have friends who understand what goes into gymnastics training.
 Rourke is homeschooled so she can do her training during the day, but she said she has plenty of social interaction with her friends at Legacy and in the Helena community.